mattyGEEgee/clio_gas_calculator/README.md

 ## GOALS

-This is a simple repo to test how git and github work.
+This is a repo for me to test how git and github work.

 There is nothing else interesting happening in this repo